starkbank/ecdsa-php/README.md

 ### Overview

 This is a pure PHP implementation of the Elliptic Curve Digital Signature Algorithm.
-It is compatible with OpenSSL and uses elegant math such as Jacobian Coordinates to spped up the ECDSA on pure PHP.
+It is compatible with OpenSSL and uses elegant math such as Jacobian Coordinates to speed up the ECDSA on pure PHP.

 ### Installation